-Mosque Etiquettes: If you plan to visit the region’s religious attractions, it’s vital to dress modestly which further indicates to cover your hair.
-Mosques including Sheik Zayed Mosque make available abayas along with headwear.
+Mosque Etiquettes: If you plan to visit the region’s religious attractions, the Abu Dhabi dress code insists to dress modestly which further indicates covering your hair.
+Mosques including Sheikh Zayed Grand Mosque make available abayas along with headwear.

 Comfortable loose clothing is recommended for your UAE trip.
-It’s ok to put on beach wear in the private beaches attached to your hotel accommodation.
-But when you visit malls and other public places, wear dresses that cover your shoulders, arms and knees.
+It’s ok to put on beach wear in the private Abu Dhabi beaches attached to your hotel accommodation.
+But when you visit an Abu Dhabi mall and other public places, wear dresses that cover your shoulders, arms and knees.
 Carry a jacket for your winter Abu Dhabi trip and use a shawl (regardless of your summer or winter visit) as it will be helpful when you visit the remarkably air-conditioned indoor attractions.

 Things To Do In Abu Dhabi

-A vast spectrum of attractions – leisure options, theme parks, and extraordinary cultural experiences, combined with strict laws and crime free environment, indicates that Abu Dhabi is a safe Arabian metropolis.
+For things to do alone in Abu Dhabi, there are a vast spectrum of attractions – leisure options, theme parks, and extraordinary cultural experiences, combined with strict Abu Dhabi laws and crime free environment, indicates that Abu Dhabi is a safe Arabian metropolis.
 It may not be liberal (when it comes to what you should wear and certain other related aspects), but the place is definitely welcoming with friendly people all around.
 In fact, it ticks all boxes for females on the look out of a safe yet activity packed solo trip.

-Spend a day at Yas Island: Whether you’re inclined to heart-racing fun, adventure or some exotic experiences, a visit to Yas Island is a must during your Abu Dhabi holiday.
+Spend a day at Yas Island: Whether you’re inclined to heart-racing fun, exotic experiences or some vacation adventures in Abu Dhabi, a visit to Yas Island Abu Dhabi, is a must during your Abu Dhabi holiday.
 It’s an all-inclusive leisure and entertainment destination with the following attractions under its roof.
 Pick the ones that go with your preferences:

-Ferrari World Abu Dhabi: It’s the world’s Ferrari branded theme park and has some exciting Ferrari based rides including the fastest of its kind Formula Rossa roller coaster ride.
+Ferrari World Abu Dhabi: This popular tourist destination in Abu Dhabi is the world’s Ferrari branded theme park.
+It has some exciting Ferrari-based rides including the world's fastest roller coaster!

-Yas Waterworld: It’s a colossal water park which is built to honor the region’s rich pearl diving tradition.
+Yas Waterworld: For water lovers, one of the best places to visit in Abu Dhabi is Yas Waterworld.
+It’s a colossal water park which is built to honor the region’s rich pearl diving tradition.
 It has almost all water rides and attractions imaginable.

 CLYMB Abu Dhabi: The recently opened indoor attraction boasts of the world’s largest skydiving chamber as well as the world’s tallest climbing wall.

-Yas Marina Circuit: This is the venue of the prestigious Abu Dhabi Grand Prix and is a must-visit for the motor race enthusiasts.
+Yas Marina Circuit: This is the venue of the prestigious Abu Dhabi Grand Prix and one of the places to see in Abu Dhabi for motor race enthusiasts.

 N.b.
 Some of these attractions such as Yas Waterworld offer ladies only day.
 So check out its website for more information.